NHSDigital/integration-adaptor-nhais/REPORTING.md

 ## Matching Interchange Sequence Numbers to Operation Ids

-It is possible, however unlikely, that the NHAIS operator may call upon the GP System to re-enter transactions due to a data loss in an NHAIS system.
-The data that needs to be re-entered would be identified by interchange sequence numbers.
+In the event of an NHAIS system failure that causes data loss, the NHAIS operator may call upon the GP System to re-enter previously submitted transactions.
+The transactions that need to be re-entered would be identified by interchange sequence numbers.

 A "Interchange-OperationId Report" will map a range of interchange sequence numbers to their cooresponding operation ids.